outscal/Unity-Scene-Management/Chap01-Introduction.md

 ![Change Scene!](https://media.giphy.com/media/9PtGEwuMHXJHkZQ9EN/giphy.gif)

-For any new script file, we need to write at the beginning - using UnityEngine.SceneManagement; which gives us access to the Scene and SceneManager Class related functions.
-Scene: A scene can be defined as an asset which contains all or part of a game or application, this is where you get to work with content in Unity.
+A scene can be defined as an asset which contains all or part of a game or application, this is where you get to work with content in Unity.
 To create a new scene go to File ->  New Scene or Ctrl+N (hotkey shortcut).

 ![Scene_File](https://user-images.githubusercontent.com/44625252/152945409-69f8bbc3-b5a4-4af2-8509-7a14b575819a.png)